AdKats/AdKats/README.md

     NOTE: This is NOT the player based punish/forgive system normally used for teamkilling, and is only usable by admins.<br/><br/>

-    When a player is 'punished' by an admin a log is made in the database (increasing points by 1), their total points are calculated, then an action decided from the punishment hierarchy.
+    When a player is 'punished' by an admin a log is made in the database, their total points are calculated (+Punishments - Forgivenesses = Total Points), then an action decided from the punishment hierarchy.
 Punishments should get more harsh as the player gets more points.
 The punishment hierarchy is configurable to suit your needs.
 ADK is rather lenient with players, so there are 8 levels before a player is perma-banned in our version.
 Players may also be 'forgiven', which will reduce their total point value by 1 each time, this is useful if you have a website where players can apologize